raghubetina/gcal-oauth-example/gcal_oauth_lesson.md

 4. You'll be redirected to sign in - click "Sign in with Google"
 5. Authorize the app to access your calendar
 6. You should see your upcoming events!

+## Troubleshooting

+### "Access blocked: [App name] has not completed the Google verification process"

+Your app is in "Testing" mode and you haven't added yourself as a test user.
+Go to the OAuth consent screen in Google Cloud Console and add your email under "Test users".

+### "Google Calendar API has not been used in project... or it is disabled"

+You need to enable the Google Calendar API in your Google Cloud project.
+Go to APIs & Services > Library, search for "Google Calendar API", and click Enable.

+### "Request had insufficient authentication scopes"

+The access token doesn't have calendar permissions.
+This can happen if:
+1. You didn't add the calendar scope to your OAuth consent screen
+2. You signed in before adding the scope, and Google remembered the old permissions

+The app handles this automatically by signing you out and asking you to re-authenticate.
+Make sure the calendar scope is configured in your OAuth consent screen.

+### Redirect loop (keeps asking you to sign in)

+Check the server logs for the specific error.
+Common causes:
+- Google Calendar API not enabled
+- Missing or incorrect scopes
+- Token issues

+The `rescue Google::Apis::ClientError` in the controller catches these and redirects to sign-in, which can create a loop if the underlying issue isn't fixed.